Emily Tow Jackson

 Executive Director and President

-Emily Tow Jackson is executive director and board president of The Tow Foundation, a private foundation with $220 million in…
+Emily Tow Jackson is executive director and board president of The Tow Foundation, a private family foundation with $220 million…

-Emily Tow Jackson is executive director and board president of The Tow Foundation, a private foundation with $220 million in assets and approximately $12.5 million in annual giving.
-She joined the Foundation’s Board of Trustees in 1988 and has been in the executive position since 1994.
+Emily Tow Jackson is executive director and board president of The Tow Foundation, a private family foundation with $220 million in assets and approximately $15 million in annual giving.
+She joined the Foundation’s Board of Directors at its inception in 1988 and has been leading the foundation since 1995.

-Emily is currently a board member of her alma mater, Barnard College, and New York Public Radio.
-She is currently the foundation liaison to the New York State Juvenile Justice Advisory Group, and is a member of the steering and executive teams of the New York State Juvenile Justice Strategic Plan Action Committee.
-Emily also serves on the Executive Committee of the New York Juvenile Justice Initiative, is an advisor to the National Center for Family Philanthropy, and an active member of Grantmakers for Effective Organizations and Exponent Philanthropy.
-Emily is a former chair of Philanthropy New York.
+Emily is currently a trustee of Barnard College and New York Public Radio.
+She was appointed by Governor Andrew Cuomo to the New York State Juvenile Justice Advisory Group and also serves on the Advisory Committee of the American Theatre Wing.
+Emily advances the Foundation’s priorities through her engagement with numerous local, state and national committees and coalitions.
+She is also an active member of Grantmakers for Effective Organizations and Exponent Philanthropy, and former chair of Philanthropy New York.

 Emily speaks nationally and internationally about the Foundation’s work, its commitment to advocacy as a key to achieving social change, and the value of family philanthropy.
 She has received numerous honors and awards, including Connecticut Council for Philanthropy’s John H. Filer Award for leadership in promoting private action for the public good.

 Emily earned her B.A. in History from Barnard College.
 She received an honorary Doctor of Criminal Justice degree from University of New Haven in 2017.